 Accurate Inventory is Crucial

-Without a DR backup strategy that physically or logically separates your backup from the primary data, your only recourse in this event is to reacquire the data that has been lost.
+Without a DR backup strategy that physically or logically separates your backup from the primary data, your only recourse in this event is to reacquire the seismic or well data that has been lost.
 However, your challenge now lies in identifying what has been lost, and for that you need an accurate inventory.
 Performing a data audit and utilizing a subsurface data management solution, such as Katalyst’s PPDM-certified iGlass database, are essential to creating a solid DR backup strategy.

-When you use iGlass as your data asset management system, you have peace of mind that you have an accurate inventory of your data assets that is physically and logically separate from your cloud data store.
+When you use iGlass as your data asset management system, you have peace of mind that you have an accurate inventory of your subsurface data assets that is physically and logically separate from your cloud data store.
 There’s a simple process to reconcile your cloud storage account details to iGlass in order to audit and identify any change in file count.
 In addition, the MD5# compare can be used to confirm the integrity of the file at any time with that at the time of load to iGlass.